Mendeo/csv-to-js-parser/README.md

 You can notice that in the objects that the csvToObj function returns, the properties that are responsible for non-grouped columns contain arrays of the same length.
 Using the combineArrays function, you can convert these arrays to a single array of objects, which in some cases may be a more natural representation of data in JavaScript.

+The code for working with this function for the example from table 1:

 ```javascript
 const combineArrays = require('csv-to-js-parser').combineArrays;
 obj = combineArrays(obj, 'products', ['product_id', 'product', 'price', 'closed'], ['product_id', 'name', 'price', 'closed']);